How to renew your Indian passport in the UK?

 Step #8.
 Copy the Web File No. starting with GBRLP.

-Go to this link and enter the Web File Number to print the Online Application Form for re-issue of Indian passport online in the UK.
+Go to this link and enter the Web File Number to print the Online Application Form for renewal of Indian passport online in the UK.

 If you make a mistake and need to make amendments, the only way of doing it is to fill in a new application form.

-So be careful while filling in the application in the first attempt itself to save time.
+So be careful while filling in the application in the first attempt to save time.

-Book VFS appointment for renewing expired Indian Passport in the UK
+Book VFS appointment to renew expired Indian Passport in the UK

-The process to book appointment for renewal of Indian passport at VFS centre in the UK is similar to the one I mentioned on Indian passport surrender guide.
+The process to book an appointment for the renewal of Indian passport at the VFS centre in the UK is similar to the one I mentioned in the Indian passport surrender guide.

 Head over to the book an appointment section (opens in a new tab) and follow the step-by-step instructions.